 - Automatic Navigation: If enabled and your phone's calendar is synced to Model S, you are automatically routed to an event if you get into Model S within two hours of the event's start time (assuming the event on your calendar includes a valid address).
-When this feature is turned on, Model S also automatically initiates a navigation route to your specified Home and Work locations on weekdays (see Automatic Navigation on page 149). - Trip Planner: Use trip planner (if available in your market region) to plan your driving and add stops at superchargers if charging is needed to reach a destination to which you are navigating (see Trip Planner on page 149). - Online Routing: When selected, Model S can automatically reroute you to a navigation destination to avoid delays (see Online Routing on page 149). - Avoid Ferries: When on, navigation routes avoid the use of ferries. - Avoid Tolls: When on, navigation routes avoid the use of tolls. - Use HOV Lanes: When on, navigation routes include the use of High Occupancy Vehicle (HOV) lanes.
-This is particularly useful when using Navigate on Autopilot, if equipped (see Navigate on Autopilot on page 100).
+When this feature is turned on, Model S also automatically initiates a navigation route to your specified Home and Work locations on weekdays (see Automatic Navigation on page 147). - Trip Planner: Use trip planner (if available in your market region) to plan your driving and add stops at superchargers if charging is needed to reach a destination to which you are navigating (see Trip Planner on page 147). - Online Routing: When selected, Model S can automatically reroute you to a navigation destination to avoid delays (see Online Routing on page 147). - Avoid Ferries: When on, navigation routes avoid the use of ferries. - Avoid Tolls: When on, navigation routes avoid the use of tolls. - Use HOV Lanes: When on, navigation routes include the use of High Occupancy Vehicle (HOV) lanes.
+This is particularly useful when using Navigate on Autopilot, if equipped (see Navigate on Autopilot on page 98).
+You are responsible for ensuring Model S is eligible to use HOV lanes.

-NOTE: You can also display these navigation settings by touching the settings icon on the map (see Maps and Navigation on page 144).
+NOTE: You can also display these navigation settings by touching the settings icon on the map (see Maps and Navigation on page 142).